-The land that Norris Lake resides on was settled for 200 years prior.
-3,500 families called the Norris Basin home a long with their farms that they depended on for income and food.
-Moving all the families and some 5,000 buried bodies needed to be moved before the water levels rised.
-Just before the Norris Basin was flooded a survey was completed.
+The land that Norris Lake resides on now was settled for 200 years prior to its conception.
+3,500 families called the Norris Basin home along with the farms that they depended on for income and food.
+Moving all the families and some 5,000 buried bodies needed to orchestrated before the water levels ever rose.

 94 percent of property owners didn’t have electricity.

 30 percent of property owners didn’t have toilet facilities including outhouses.

 65 percent of property owners had to walk over 300 yards to fetch fresh water.

 8 percent of property owners owned a radio.